Marlow Briggs and the Mask of Death

-Marlow Briggs and the Mask of Death is an action-adventure hack and slash video game developed by ZootFly and Microsoft Studios for the Xbox 360 and Microsoft Windows.
+Marlow Briggs and the Mask of Death is a 2013 action-adventure game developed by ZootFly and Microsoft Studios for the Xbox 360 and Microsoft Windows.
 It was released worldwide on 20 September 2013.
-The game received mixed reviews.

 Gameplay

 Marlow Briggs and the Mask of Death uses a real-time control scheme typical of other similar games, such as the God of War and Devil May Cry franchises.
 Players may attack with their weapon, grapple with and throw enemies, and use magical attacks.
 Weapons and spells can be upgraded using experience points.
 The player may launch a swift attack using one button and a slow, strong attack with another; combinations of the two attacks lead to combos.
 The player's current number of uninterrupted hits is kept counted on-screen, with greater rewards resulting from a higher count.

 Briggs's main weapon is Kukulkan's Fangs, a double-ended scythe with obsidian blades.
 It has three alternative forms, serving as the game's other weapons: Tacab's Bloodthirsty Claws, a pair of curved swords wielded backhand with swift slashes; the Forsaken Sting, a long chain-whip with long reach but low damage output; and Patan's Tusk, a slow but powerful hammer.
 Briggs is also bestowed with a number of magical abilities.
 Spirit Knives allow him to strike foes at long range, the Conversion ability brainwashes enemies to fight alongside him, and the Wings of the Condor allow him to glide through the air.
 Four spells attack, one for each classical element, are also available: the "Flames of Kinich Ahau" and "Chaac's Freezing Wrath" strike all enemies near him; the "Strength of Cabrakan" earth attack strikes all foes in a line in front of him; and "Huracan's Winds" strikes all enemies on the screen.